top of page

 A Stand-Up Tragedy Show

 Comedy and Tragedy have long been lovers, complementary flavors that mediate between different emotional states.
-Next spring, come on down to Knock-Knock, Boo-Hoo! and laugh until you cry.
+This April, come on down to Knock-Knock, Boo-Hoo! and laugh until you cry.

-Come and spectate as eight stand-up comedians compete for audience sympathies to decide who can tell the saddest sob story while making it the funniest.
-Each comic will step up to the plate and tell their tale of woe, competing for the coveted title of Meister of Misery.
+Come commiserate as eight stand-up comedians compete for the audience's pity to decide who can tell the saddest sob story while making it the funniest.
+Each comic will step up to the plate and tell their tale of woe, competing for the coveted title of Meister of Misery and a fifty dollar cash prize.
 At the end of the show, the audience will decide who most effectively garnered their sympathies, and the losers will never work in this town again.

 Much Ado About Nothing

-Capping off the season, join us next summer for our first annual Shakespeare-in-the-park production, Much Ado About Nothing.
+Capping off the season, join us this summer for our first annual Shakespeare-in-the-park production, Much Ado About Nothing.

 Mischief and mirth abound in the Bard's classic comedy, where enemies become lovers, lovers become enemies, bonds break and are built and clever insults fly like daggers.
 Two sets of lovers dip in and out of infatuation, the bastard brother of a prince schemes and scams, and the party never dies as a flurry of lies and love letters sends the players tumbling.
 Join Beatrice, Benedick, Hero, and Claudio as they fumble and fall—right into romance.